sparks-baird/mat_discover/README.md

 ### Tabular Summary
 A summary of the DiSCoVeR methods are given in the following table:

-<sup>Table  1:  A  description  of  methods  used  in  this  work  and  each  method’s  role  in  DiSCoVeR.∗A  Pareto  front  is  moreinformation-dense  than  a  proxy  score  in  that  there  are  no  predefined  relative  weights  for  performance  vs.   uniquenessproxy.
+<sup>Table 1: A description of methods used in this work and each method’s role in DiSCoVeR. ∗A Pareto front is more information-dense than a proxy score in that there are no predefined relative weights for performance vs. uniqueness proxy.
 Compounds that are closer to the Pareto front are better.
-The upper areas of the plot represent a higher weighttowards performance while the right-most areas of the plot represent a higher weight towards uniqueness.</sup>
+The upper areas of the plot represent a higher weight towards performance while the right-most areas of the plot represent a higher weight towards uniqueness.</sup>
 | Method                                                                   | What is it?                                   | What is its role in DiSCoVeR?           |
 | ------------------------------------------------------------------------ | --------------------------------------------- | --------------------------------------- |
 | [CrabNet](https://github.com/anthony-wang/CrabNet)                       | Composition-based property regression         | Predict performance for proxy scores    |